MisRob/kolibri-design-system/dev_docs/07_visual_testing_guide.md

         ```

       - **Example involving more complex component structures:** When dealing with more complex component structures, it's recommended to create a dedicated Vue component for visual testing purposes.
-Add all the use cases in a Vue file and then render the custom component using the `renderComponent` function.
+Add all the use cases in a Vue file and then render the custom component using the `renderComponentForVisualTest` function.

         ```javascript
-        await renderComponent('CustomVueComponent');
+        await renderComponentForVisualTest('CustomVueComponent');
         ```

       This approach ensures that all necessary child components and slots are correctly set up and rendered.